 A 6 in.
 (150 mm) thick initial earth cover will be placed on top of all exposed waste on the working face at the end of each day's operation unless additional waste is to be deposited on the working face within 18 hours.
 The initial cover may consist of alternative materials including tarps, processed tire chips, auto shredded residuals, mulch mixed with soil, and contaminated soils.
 A 12-in.
 (300-mm) thick intermediate earth cover will be placed over the initial cover within 7 days of completion of an area if no additional solid waste will be deposited within 180 days.
+As noted in Section 3.1.2, a temporary exposed geomembrane cover may be placed over the intermediate cover materials to facilitate erosion control.

 Final cover will be placed over the areas of the landfill that have reached final design elevations.
 Final cover will be placed within 180 days of reaching the final design elevations.
+Temporary exposed geomembrane covers will be removed, if present, prior to placement of final cover.
 The final cover system will be as described in Section 7 of this Operation Plan.
 Vegetation will be maintained over the final cover areas throughout the life of the landfill and the post closure care period.
-Maintenance of the final cover swales, and access roads will also be performed throughout the life of the landfill and the post closure care period.
+Maintenance of the landfill and the post closure care period.